Codes in the Damerau Distance for DNA Storage: Single Transposition or Deletion-Correcting Codes

 and for any $k \geq i+1$, $\overline{z}_{k} = \sum_{j=1}^{i-1} x_j + x_{i+1} + x_i + \sum_{j=i+2}^{k} x_j = \overline{x}_{k}$, so that $d_H(\overline{\bfx}, \overline{\bfz}) = 1$ as desired. \end{IEEEproof}

-Note that we did not explicitly state in Construction~\ref{cons:T-D codes} which codes to use.
-An obvious choice would be a Hamming code as the single substitution error-correcting code and the Varshamov-Tenengoltz (VT) code as the single deletion error-correcting code~\cite{levenshtein1966binary}, or any coset of these codes.
-Since the cosets of these codes cover $\mathbb{F}_2^n$, one can see that there exists a code with redundancy at most $2\log (n+1)$.
-We show next how to improve this result by constructing one code that can serve both as a single deletion-correcting for $\bfx$ and a single error-correcting code for $\overline{\bfx}$.
+Observe that we did not explicitly state the choices of codes in (\ref{cons:T-D codes}).
+A natural choice would be a single substitution-correcting Hamming code, for which one requires that $n=2^m -1$ for some positive integer $m$, and the single deletion-correcting Varshamov-Tenengoltz (VT) code~\cite{levenshtein1966binary}, or some cosets of these codes.
+Since the cosets of the codes cover $\mathbb{F}_2^n$, one can see that there exists a code with redundancy at most $2\log (n+1)$.
+We show next how to improve this result by constructing \emph{one code} that may serve both as a single deletion-correcting codefor $\bfx$ and a single substitution-correcting code for $\overline{\bfx}$.
 The redundancy of this code is at most $\log\,n+\log6$.

 Our choice of codes is as follows.
 Let $a$ be a non-negative integer such that $0\leq a\leq 6n-4$.
 For the single deletion code, we use

 For the code $\cC_H(n,3)$, we choose

 \begin{claim} For any vector $\bfx\in\mathbb{F}_2^n$, if $\bfx' \in \textbf{X}_D(n,a)$ then $\bfx \in \textbf{X}_H(n,a)$ and thus if $\bfx\in \textbf{X}_D(n,a)$ then $\overline{\bfx} \in \textbf{X}_H(n,a)$. \end{claim} \begin{IEEEproof} Suppose that $\bfx' \in \textbf{X}_D(n,a)$.
 By definition,